-Allowable solutions will be set out in a separate Supplementary Planning Document or other document.
+A definition of allowable solutions will be set out in a separate Supplementary Planning Document or other document.
 Allowable solutions may include:

 - Contributions towards strategic infrastructure projects via a Greater Manchester fund. - Contributions towards connecting existing buildings to district heating networks (network development areas) - Contributions to subsidising micro-generation installation on existing adjacent buildings. - Contributions towards tree planting or other measures to reduce CO2 through natural systems